-Yes, we individually glued Perler beads to clear glass ball ornaments to make these #fabulouslyfestive handmade keepsakes.
-It takes less time than you’d think.
+Yes, we individually glued Perler beads to clear glass ball ornaments to make these fabulously festive DIY Christmas ornaments.
+It takes way less time than you’d think.

 This DIY Christmas ornament idea is a fun and easy Christmas craft project to make with kids.
 Elise says that she loves her ornament, and I love the clever look.
-And I’m happy that E has a personalized Christmas ornament that we made together that she can put on her tree for years to come.
+And I’m happy that E has a personalized Christmas ornament that we made together that she can someday put on her own tree.

 We started them on a Chicago snowy day during one of Liam’s naps.
-We spread the project across a couple days, gluing some rows and letting them dry to keep the beads from slipping around.
+And we decided to spread the project across a couple of days of his naps, gluing some rows and letting them dry to keep the beads from slipping around.

 Walking into a JOANN store is my kind of Christmas!
-Check out tons of holiday craft ideas in Jo-Ann’s 2013 Holiday Catalog.
-Jo-Ann is even giving MerrimentDesign.com readers a 50% off coupon to create your own own handmade holidays.
-Thanks again to Jo-Ann for sponsoring this #fabulouslyfestive craft for Christmas, as well as my Thanksgiving tepee snack cups and Halloween subtle spiderwebs door decoration.
-It’s been a very creative holiday season with Jo-Ann Fabric and Craft Stores!
+Check out tons of holiday craft ideas in JOANN’s 2013 Holiday Catalog.
+JOANN is even giving MerrimentDesign.com readers a 50% off coupon to create your own handmade holidays.
+Thanks again to JOANN for sponsoring this #fabulouslyfestive craft for Christmas, and also my Thanksgiving tepee snack cups and Halloween subtle spiderwebs door decoration.
+It’s been a very creative holiday season with JOANN Fabric & Craft Stores!

 Supplies to decorate clear glass ball Christmas ornaments with Perler beads:

-How to decorate clear glass ball Christmas ornaments with Perler beads:
+How to make this glass ball Christmas ornament DIY with Perler beads:

-Spread craft glue onto a clear glass ball ornaments, or clear plastic ball ornaments and spread using the tip of the glue bottle.
+Starting at the top, squeeze craft glue onto the clear glass ball ornaments, or clear plastic ball ornaments and spread using the tip of the glue bottle.
 We did small sections at a time until we got the hang of it.

-Making stripes can a bit tricky because they magnify curvy lines but I do like the multi-color look.
+Making stripes on a can a bit tricky because the stripes magnify curvy lines but I do like the multi-color look.
 And aren’t imperfections one of the best things about making handmade Christmas ornaments?
-And now, each time when we unwrap them from our ornament box to decorate our family Christmas tree, I’ll remember making this DIY ornament together with Elise.
+And now, each time when we unwrap these DIY ornaments from our ornament box to decorate our family Christmas tree, I’ll remember making this DIY ornament together with Elise.

-What DIY ball ornaments have you handmade to decorate your tree?
+What kind of glass ball DIY Christmas ornaments have you handmade to decorate your Christmas tree?